remy/remysharp.com/public/blog/firebase-lambda-zeit-now.md

 ## Offline testing

-Although Zeit are offering [`now dev`](https://zeit.co/blog/now-dev) for local development (released a little over a month ago), but it's still very fresh out the oven and I've run into _a lot_ of issues (some have been fed back).
+Although Zeit are offering [`now dev`](https://zeit.co/blog/now-dev) for local development (released a little over a month ago), but it's still very fresh out the oven and I've run into _a lot_ of issues (some I've been able to feed back).

 That aside, there are still patterns you can use to speed up the local workflow (like using [micro with a bespoke dev server](https://github.com/zeit/next.js/blob/3245a5737014e74501859dc710b96fd439217c45/examples/with-cookie-auth/api/index.js)).

-Using Zeit's integrations, Google Cloud can be connected and you get a `GCLOUD_CREDENTIALS` environment value.
+Using [Zeit's integrations](https://zeit.co/blog/zeit-now-integrations-platform), Google Cloud can be connected and you get a `GCLOUD_CREDENTIALS` environment value.
 This contains a base64 encoded string of your JSON authentication details (that would be shared with Zeit).

 To replicate this offline, I took the contents of the `app-xxxx.json` and encode and add to a local `.env` file.